pairfy/marketplace/README.md

 ### P2P trading and Mediator Pool Scalability

-Peer-to-Peer cryptocurrency exchange services such as localbitcoins or binance P2P have proven to be systems that work for secure trades.
+Peer-to-Peer cryptocurrency exchange services such as Localbitcoins or Binance P2P have proven to be systems that work for secure trades.
 These systems are based on trust rating and involve real-world action on the part of the buyer such as making a transaction to the bank account provided by the seller.
 In Binance P2P, disputes between buyers and sellers can be addressed through an appeal process.
 Common reasons for initiating an appeal involves problems with payment confirmation, disagreements over payment quality, or disputes regarding trade terms.
 To protect the cryptocurrency involved in the trade an escrow system locks the funds.

 Both the buyer and seller are afforded the opportunity to present evidence or explanations supporting their case during the appeal.
 A mediation team at Binance reviews the appeal carefully considering the evidence and arguments put forth by both parties.
 Subsequently, Binance reaches a decision which may involve upholding the original trade agreement, releasing funds from escrow to the appropriate party, or taking other actions based on the specific circumstances of the dispute.